 - Limiting the number of residents in laundry facilities at a time.
 Consider creating a laundry schedule for managing the number of residents in the room (landlords should make all reasonable efforts to allow tenants to have safe access to laundry rooms).

-If a service or facility is restricted in response to an Order of a public health official during the COVID-19 pandemic, landlords are not expected to reduce a tenant’s rent.
+If a service or facility is restricted in response to an Order of a public health official during the COVID-19 pandemic, tenants will not receive a rent reduction.